Batam: Airport

-Hang Nadim International Airport is the island's main airport, and has the longest runway of all airports in Indonesia.
+Hang Nadim International Airport is Batam island's main airport, and has the longest runway of all airports in Indonesia.
 The airport was the largest airport in the Sumatra region from 1995 to 2012 with a capacity of six million passengers annually, and is now the second-largest in the Sumatra region after Kuala Namu International Airport in Medan, which has a capacity of eight million passengers.
 The airport has 4 paired jetbridges and 2 single jetbridges.
 Hang Nadim International Airport is a hub for Lion Air, Batik Air and Citilink.
 BP Batam, which operates Hang Nadim International Airport, will build a new terminal with a capacity of eight million passengers per year for each terminal (16 million passengers per year in total for two terminals) in late 2016.
 BP Batam intends to build eight paired jetbridges in the new terminal.
 Domestic destinations include Pekanbaru, Palembang, Medan, Jakarta, Padang, Surabaya, Bandung, Bandar Lampung, Balikpapan, Yogyakarta, Makassar, and many more.
 International flights currently include Kuala Lumpur, Malaysia (operated by Batik Air Malaysia).